-Particulate matter (PM{10}) was monitored at Wainuiomata Bowling Club from September 2000 through to October 2001.
-Fine particulate concentrations exceeded the proposed National ambient air quality guideline on three occasions during the past winter.
-The breaches of the guideline occurred during the same period as those exceedences experienced in Upper Hutt, that is, during cold calm weather conditions when dispersion of air pollutants is poor.
+PM{10} was monitored at Wainuiomata Bowling Club from October 2001 through to October 2002.
+Fine particulate concentrations equalled the proposed National ambient air quality guideline on one occasion during the past winter.
+Peaks in air pollution occurred during cold calm weather conditions when dispersion of air pollutants was poor.